Ryoan-ji Temple in Kyoto

 Hojo - The former residence of the head priest (abbot) is known for the beautiful paintings (fusuma) at the sliding doors and the great meditation hall.

-Teahouse and Tea garden - Built during the 17th century and a great example of the Japanese architecture style during the Edo period (1603 - 1868).
+Teahouse and Tea Garden - Built during the 17th century and a great example of the Japanese architecture style during the Edo period (1603 - 1868).

 Chisoku No Tsukubai - This famous stone water basin was used for the purification ceremony.
 It has the appearance of an old Chinese coin.